mjvdende/screenplay-presentation/slides.md

 * Ability to Authenticate (with a specific Role?)
 * Ability to load a data file

+!NOTE
+This gives you the possibility to manage source code needed to make available interfaces for interactions.
+Or define specific roles.

 !SUB
 # Hands-on: Ability to Authenticate